 The feeling is that one is experiencing life as it was 300 years ago, albeit with better sheets and towels.
 The inflow of dignitaries and royalty, plus the pampering and tranquility, make the Hotel Santa Clara Sofitel one of the coolest places to hang out in all of Latin America.
 And despite plenty of recent competition, it's still regarded as Colombia's finest five-star hotel.

-Nobel prize winning author Gabriel Garcia-Marquez lives on next door, an act of sentiment as much as an appreciation for prime location.
+Nobel prize winning author Gabriel Garcia-Marquez lived next door in his late years, an act of sentiment as much as an appreciation for prime location.
 In the 1950s, while working as a news writer, Garcia-Marquez reported that excavators had uncovered a young woman's crypt in the former monastery.
 Her hair, coppery red and 30 feet long, had continued to grow in the decades after her death.
 He wrote a novel about it, and it helped land him on the map as one of the world's greatest living writers.
-When he's in town, he hangs out in the hotel's El Coro Lounge Bar, directly across from his house, drinking mojitos with Cuban rum.
+When he was in town sometimes hung out in the hotel's El Coro Lounge Bar, drinking mojitos with Cuban rum.
 The woman's crypt once rested just below his usual seat.

 It's hard to justify staying put in your hotel when dining in Cartagena as there are great restaurants withing walking distance no matter where you're staying, but one of the top choices in the city for dinner is surely Restaurant 1621 located here in the Sofitel.
 Whether you're dining as a romantic couple or have a table of 12, you can expect superlative service and delightful dishes presented with flair.
 Breakfast and lunch are at El Claustro, which spills out into one of the courtyards for dining in a more historic atmosphere by a fountain.